swmannepalli/Azure-Data-Factory-CI-CD/modules/module00.md

 	  **Parameter Values**  <br />
 		- User ObjectId - Go to Azure-Data-Factory-CI-CD/TeamMembers-Object-IDs.md in this repo and get your respective Object ID value.
 		- ADF ObjectId - Go to Prod ADF created above --> Managed Identities --> copy Object Id.
-		- Azure Sqlsecret Value - Go to {youralias}-prod-sqldb --> Connection Strings --> Copy ADO.NET (SQL authentication).
+		- Azure Sqlsecret Value - Go to {uniquestring}-prod-sqldb --> Connection Strings --> Copy ADO.NET (SQL authentication).
 Make sure to replace the  password.
-		-  Adlssecret Value - {youralias}prodadls --> Access Keys --> Click on Show for Key1 and copy
+		-  Adlssecret Value - {uniquestring}prodadls --> Access Keys --> Click on Show for Key1 and copy

 After going through the above steps, you should see something similar to the following in the resource group {youralias}-dev-rg and {youralias}-prod-rg. <br />